Things To Do in Berlin – The Ultimate Top 10 List

 7. Zoologischer Garten (Zoological Garden)

-It’s Germany’s oldest zoo and with its 16,000 animals including about 1,500 various species it’s one of the biggest zoos in the world.
-It was rebuilt after World War II when it was completely destroyed with only 91 surviving animals.
-Polar bear Knut was the most famous animal in here – but sadly he died in March 2011!
+It’s Germany’s oldest zoo, and with its 16,000 animals, including about 1,500 various species, it’s one of the most prominent zoos in the world.
+It was rebuilt after World War II when it was utterly destroyed with only 91 surviving animals.
+Polar bear Knut was the most famous animal here – but sadly, he died in March 2011!

 Special tip: Visit it in spring because that’s the best time to see newly born animal babies.